Brand Language

-When you think about your favorite brands- whether it’s Apple, Nike, or Glossier, what comes to mind first?
+When you think about your favourite brands- whether it’s Apple, Nike, or Glossier, what comes to mind first?

 And if you’re building a brand in today’s hyper-creative, visually saturated world, crafting a strong visual language isn’t optional- it’s essential.